SerenaEdwards/2306227-IA2-S1AY25-26/README.md

-# 🌐 [Your Project Name]
+# 🌐 Stitch and Thread E-commerce Website

 ## 📌 Overview
 This project is a web application developed as part of my Web Programming course.
-It serves as an eccommerce website to the Stitch & Thread crochet company.
-You are allowed to view products, add to your cart and checkout.
+It serves as an e-commerce website for the *Stitch & Thread Crochet Company*.

-You can also view the about us and contact page.
+Users can:
+- Browse available crochet products
+- Add items to their cart
+- Proceed to checkout

+The website also includes an **About Us** page and a **Contact** page to provide additional information about the business.

 ## 🚀 Live Demo
 🔗